osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 #### cvmfsexec

-!!! info "`cvmfsexec` System Requirements"
+!!! info "cvmfsexec System Requirements"
     -   On EL7, you must have kernel version >= 3.10.0-1127 (run `uname -vr` to check), and user namespaces enabled.
         See step 1 in the
         [Singularity Install document](https://opensciencegrid.org/docs/worker-node/install-singularity/#enabling-unprivileged-singularity)